synyx/sybil/README.md

 seconds.
 This method gets a list of all jobs from the Jenkins server(s), compares it to the list loaded from jenkins.json and then instructs the associated LED strips to show the jobs' statuses.

-Bricks saved in the database can be listed via the REST API at /configuration/bricks and /configuration/bricks/{hostname} respectively.
-Same goes for LED Strips at /configuration/ledstrips and /configuration/ledstrips/{name}.
+Bricks saved in the database can be listed via the REST API at `/configuration/bricks` and `/configuration/bricks/{name}` respectively.
+Same goes for LED Strips at `/configuration/ledstrips` and `/configuration/ledstrips/{name}`.

+A direct API for reading the LED strips state and for writing to it (i.e. displaying things on it) is provided under `/configuration/ledstrips/{name}/display/`.

+For further information on this see [the wiki](https://github.com/synyx/sybil-wiki).

 #### Extending Sybil ####